getaudio2/MaiguaPaul_VGameAPI/README.md

 * Fragment Manager: to add/access the different fragments for each task.
 * Recycler View: to show the items in the DB ordered in a list.
 * Toast: to show a text message confirming that the task has been performed correctly.
+* Shared Preferences: to save info inside the app so it doesn't get deleted after closing the app.
+* Bundle: to share info (objects) between fragments/activities.
 ## Extra information
 ### Access:
 * Username: admin